-Members of the Assembly of Elders unable to fulfill their term may resign.
-An Elder failing to fulfill the responsibilities of Elder may be removed from office by a 2/3 majority decision of the remaining Elders of the Assembly of Elders.
+Members of the Council Elders unable to fulfill their term may resign.
+A Council Elder failing to fulfill the responsibilities of Elder may be removed from office by a 2/3 majority decision of the remaining Elders of the Council Elders.

-The remaining members of the Assembly may elect a member of the East Central Ontario Regional Council to serve as an Elder until the next meeting of the East Central Ontario Regional Council at which time the East Central Ontario Regional Council will elect an Elder to complete the vacant term.

-When filling a vacancy, the Assembly of Elders will consult with the Nominations Leadership Team.
+The remaining members of the Council Elders may elect a member of the East Central Ontario Regional Council to serve as an Elder until the next meeting of the East Central Ontario Regional Council at which time the East Central Ontario Regional Council will elect an Elder to complete the vacant term.
+When filling a vacancy, the Council Elders will consult with the Nominations Leadership Team.